vijay2314u/python-/README.md

 with speed and efficiency.

-1.printind calander for mat by using date
+1.printind calander for mat by using month and year as input.

+2.By giving numbers as input,find the smallest and largest number.
+3.